bmustiata/version-manager-py/README.rst

 Specifying Versions
 -------------------

-The version will be expanded using the shell if it contains a '$' or a '\`', so you can have a version such as:
+The version value will be expanded using the shell if it contains a '$' or a '\`', so you can have a version such as:

 .. code:: json